Why Does My House Smell Like Sewage

 As explained before, a vent pipe is supposed to redirect all the sewer gasses from your home, but it can get clogged or cracked, allowing the sewage smells to seep into your home.

-You can get on your rooftop with a flashlight and look down your vent pipes and see if there are any obstructions, such as an object or a bird’s nest.
-You can use an auger to dislodge or remove the clog.
+You can climb onto your rooftop with a flashlight and look down your vent pipes to see if there are any obstructions, such as an object or a bird’s nest.
+Then, you can use an auger to dislodge or remove the clog.

 The best solution is to hire a professional plumber to look at the issue so you don’t damage the vent pipe.